 Start with the empty blender jar.

-Fill half the jar with leafy greens and any other fresh veggies you want to throw in.
+Fill half to two-thirds of the jar with leafy greens and any other fresh veggies you want to throw in.

 Blender How To: Fresh Fruits Next